Flatman (character): Fictional character biography

-Flatman's real name is actually Matt.
-After dropping out of community college, he worked as a barista when he was approached by a party organizer named Andrew.
+Flatman's real name is Matt.
+After dropping out of community college, he worked as a barista before being approached by a party organizer named Andrew.
 Matt worked for him pretending to be Mister Fantastic.
-He grew sick of the job and changed his name to Dr. Val Ventura in the hopes of becoming a superhero.
+He grew sick of the job and changed his name to Val Ventura in the hopes of becoming a superhero.

-Flatman became a member and second-in-command of the Great Lakes Avengers, an unauthorized division of the regular Avengers superhero group.
-The GLA watches over the Wisconsin area.
-Although no true origin was given at first for his stretching abilities and odd appearance, it was later revealed that he is a mutant.
+Flatman becomes a member and second-in-command of the Great Lakes Avengers, an unauthorized division of the Avengers that operates in Wisconsin.
+Although no true origin was given at first for his stretching abilities and odd appearance, it is later revealed that he is a mutant.

-He was first seen in public with the team by Hawkeye and Mockingbird, who later agreed to become their mentors.
-With the team, he helped Hawkeye and the West Coast Avengers against "That Which Endures".
-They also assisted Mockingbird in a holding action against Terminus.
-After aiding the Thunderbolts against the villain Graviton, the team clashed with the mercenary Deadpool.

-Called the "2-D Avenger," his primary roles include long-ranged rescues and helping the team solve crimes with his extensive knowledge of fashion which he was reported to have "studied in college."
-He was able to identify a woman's shoe and describe it in detail, and later rescued Weasel — referring to him as "sailor" — which led his team to question his sexuality.
+Flatman and the Great Lakes Avengers are first seen in public by Hawkeye and Mockingbird, who agree to become their mentors.
+Called the "2-D Avenger," Flatman's primary roles include long-ranged rescues and helping the team solve crimes with his extensive knowledge of fashion.
+He later rescues Weasel — referring to him as "sailor" — which leads his team to question his sexuality.

-At first, Flatman denied any claims that he is gay.
-However, when a new Avenger recruit called Living Lightning first approached the Great Lakes Avengers (usually abbreviated as GLA), he thought they were actually the Gay/Lesbian Alliance.
-After apologizing, he left quickly, but his willingness to come out to others gave Flatman the courage to do it himself.
-He revealed that he is in fact gay to his teammates, though he felt one-upped by Mr. Immortal being dubbed the pinnacle of human evolution (using the ambiguous phrase "Homo Supreme").
+At first, Flatman denies any claims that he is gay.
+When Avengers recruit Living Lightning, who is gay, first approaches the Great Lakes Avengers (usually abbreviated as GLA), he believes them to be the Gay/Lesbian Alliance.
+After apologizing, Living Lightning leaves quickly.
+However, his willingness to come out to others gives Flatman the courage to do so himself, revealing himself as gay to his teammates.

-Over time, Flatman's doctoral degree began to come into question.
-He is not able to present a degree to prove his education and when asked by Doorman what he was a doctor of, he replies that he is a doctor of "stuff".
-When told by a fellow doctor (who had confused him for Mr. Fantastic) that time moved in only a single direction, Flatman asked which direction that was.